hyperreal64/hyperreal64/content/posts/pokemon-interfaces-go.md

 > The bigger the interface, the weaker the abstraction. --Rob Pike, [Gopherfest SV 2015](https://www.youtube.com/watch?v=PAAkCSZUG1c)

-To utilize the power of abstraction, we can implement the interface on all Pokemon types in a single method.
 Let's say we have a collection of Pokemon of various types, and we want to list their stats.
 We re-declare the `pokemon` interface to include a method called `stats()`.
-We also declare a new type called `list` as a slice of `pokemon` interfaces.:
+We also declare a new type called `list` as a slice of `pokemon` types:

 {{< code >}}// pokemon/pokemon.go
 package main